Hansade2005/pixel-pilot/PROJECT_SUMMARY.md

 ## 🎉 **Project Status: PRODUCTION READY WITH TEMPLATE SYSTEM**

-The AI App Builder platform is **fully functional** and ready for production use.
+The PiPilot platform is **fully functional** and ready for production use.
 All major features have been implemented and tested, including the new Vite React template system:

 - ✅ **AI-Powered Development** with real-time code generation
 - ✅ **Instant Live Previews** with E2B sandboxes